On the chaos game of Iterated Function Systems: Introduction

-are, respectively, the \emph{$\omega$-fiberwise orbit} of $x$ and the \emph{orbital branch} corresponding to $\omega$.
-We introduce now some different notions of invariant and minimal sets and after that we give the definition of attractor.
-In what follows $A$ denotes any subset of $X$.
+are called, respectively, the \emph{$\omega$-fiberwise orbit} of $x$ and the \emph{orbital branch} corresponding to $\omega$ (or the IFS-iteration driving by the sequence $\omega$).
+We introduce now some different notions of invariant and minimal sets and after that we give the definition of an attractor.
+In what follows $A$ denotes a closed subset of $X$.